DioxusLabs/dioxus/docs/guide/src/elements/vnodes.md

 - Elements can either be a named container or text
 - Some Elements have properties that the renderer can use to draw the UI to the screen

-Next, we'll compose Elements together to form components.
+Next, we'll compose Elements together using Rust-based logic.